UrkiMimi/heckdocs/docs/settings.md

 # Settings Setter

 Annoyed by that one streamer who always play with static lights?
-Recommend they play your map with the correct settings using Heck!
+Recommend they play your map with the correct settings using **Settings Setter™**!

 Additionally, other mod developers can add compatibility to have their mod integrate with settings setter as well.
 If the appropriate mod for which your setting comes from is not installed, Heck will skip over your setting.